Snap your meal.

 Patterns you'd never spot in a spreadsheet.

-Three AI insights every week — based on your last 30 days.
-What you're under-eating, where the protein gaps are, which days slip.
+Daily AI insights based on your eating history.
+What you're under-eating, where the protein gaps are, what to cook next — plus smart nudges when intake slips behind.

 Three taps.